TobiA34/Blackjack/README.md

  ## Installation

- You can clone the repo and run the index.html file
+ You can clone the repo and run the index.html file in the browser

 ## Screenshot